workingDog/TvViewer/README.md

 Currently setup for iOS-26, but can easily work on older iOS (remove the .glassEffect) or MacOS with simple changes.

+The **TvViewer** App contains an initial database of TV stations (8618), that is copied to the *applicationSupportDirectory* folder for use by SwiftData.

+The App also contains the code (IPTVImporter) for downloading the initial data from the server.

 ## References